 He starred for Unsworth's Under-23s in the first half of the campaign, helping set the young Blues on their way to the inaugural Premier League 2 crown.

 And, after five substitute appearances, Davies' form was rewarded by then manager Ronald Koeman with a senior start for the visit of Southampton on 2 January.

 That was underlined when he capped a dream season by scooping a treble of prizes at the Club’s End-of-Season Awards.

-The midfielder, 18 at the time, was named Young Player of the Year, before winning both of the categories voted for by fans - Individual Performance of the Season for his display in a 4-0 win over Manchester City in January, and Goal of the Season for his fine solo effort in that match, which was Davies' first senior strike for the Club.
+The midfielder, 18 at the time, was named Young Player of the Year, before winning both categories voted for by fans - Individual Performance of the Season for his display in a 4-0 win over Manchester City in January, and Goal of the Season for his fine solo effort in that match, which was Davies' first senior strike for the Club.

 The 2017/18 season saw Davies continue his impressive progress.
 He made 43 Everton appearances, a total surpassed by only Dominic Calvert-Lewin among the Toffees' outfield players.

 In August 2018, Davies became Everton's youngest starting captain when he led out the Blues in their 3-1 Carabao Cup victory over Rotherham United at Goodison Park.

 The midfielder described the honour as "a boyhood dream" and he skippered the Toffees on five more occasions during the 2018/19 season.